microsoft/playwright/docs/src/api/class-locator.md

 ### option: Locator.getAttribute.timeout = %%-input-timeout-%%

+## async method: Locator.highlight

+Highlight the corresponding element(s) on the screen.
+Useful for debugging, don't commit the code that uses [`method: Locator.highlight`].

 ## async method: Locator.hover

 This method hovers over the element by performing the following steps: